zubyul/zubyul.github.io/index.md

 **Future:**
 - Blood on the clocktower as an experiment!
 Adversarial emotional communication.
 What's a vibe?
-- Schemas and emotion-cuing in social memory formation.
-People are strange when you're a stranger.
+- Schemas and emotion-cuing in social memory formation. (people are strange / when you're a stranger; faces look ugly / when you're alone)
 - Neuronal network level models of memory formation, neural oscillation/criticality, and belief updating in different emotional states.
 A cortical column is just doing math.
 - Application of human memory efficiencies to AI; what may be called AI socialization/welfare (look at the sun)
 - Information cascades across all network scales.